 Applicability

 The California Clean Construction program is a voluntary program that provides guidelines for awarding bodies soliciting or advertising for construction projects that use off-road equipment.
-Awarding bodies that are seeking to encourage the use of zero-emission equipment and cleaner combustion equipment can incorporate the California Clean Construction program guideline into their construction project conditions as part of a bid proposal evaluation points award/scoring system or as a required contract condition.
+Awarding bodies that are seeking to encourage the use of zero-emission equipment and cleaner combustion equipment can incorporate the California Clean Construction program guidelines into their construction project conditions as part of a bid proposal evaluation points award/scoring system or as a required contract condition.

 Program Summary

-Awarding bodies participate in the program by including language in the request for proposal stating submittals must adhere to the program guidelines.
+Awarding bodies participate in the program by including language in the request for proposal stating that submittals must adhere to the program guidelines.
 The California Clean Construction Zero-Emission Equipment List provides equipment types that must be zero-emission.
 Upon project completion, the project can be recognized by CARB for successful program implementation and promotion of zero-emission off-road construction equipment.

 The following flow chart, Figure 1, illustrates how the California Clean Construction program will work.

 Figure 1 How the California Clean Construction Program Works